Skip to content

 Refurbished: the winning compromise

 Refurbished means an appliance restored by a professional after initial use.
 The process includes disassembly, component testing, faulty part replacement, cleaning and packaging.
 The appliance is then resold with a minimum 12 month warranty.
+The key difference with used sits in that mandatory workshop step: no appliance is resold without inspection.

 The three refurbished grades